EvitaO/Lem_in/README.md

 ```
 number_of_ants:<br/>how many ants you have to move from the start to the end room

-the_rooms:<br/>rooms defined by: name coord_x coord_y<br/>rooms coordinates will always be integers and the room name can lever start with 'L', '#' or çontain a '-'.
+the_rooms:<br/>rooms defined by: name coord_x coord_y<br/>rooms coordinates will always be integers and the room name can lever start with 'L', '#' or contain a '-'.

 the_links:<br/>links defined by: name1-name2